anthgur/hackdartmouth2015/overview.md

 ## Overview
-The goal of this project is to create a centralized currency backed by distributed computation for nonprofit organizations.
-A peer to peer mobile application, centralized distribution network, and computation-specific API will be created to develop a working proof of concept.
+The goal of this project is to create a centralized digital currency backed by distributed computation for nonprofit organizations.
+A peer to peer mobile application, centralized distribution network, desktop application and computation-specific API will be created to develop a working proof of concept.

 ## Rationale